koalabear974/workwize_challenge_backend/README.md

 9. [FE] Added user and supplier view for their orders
 10. [FE] Added all admin routes and update all views to fit

+### Things to improve
+- Styling (Loading states, branding etc.)
+- Stock management
+- Find a solution for multiple supplier in one order